microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/useridentity.md

 ---
-title: "userIdentity type"
+title: "userIdentity resource type"
-description: "For the Azure AD access reviews, this type represents an Azure AD user identity for a reviewer of an access review."
+description: "In the context of an Azure AD audit log, this represents the user information that initiated or was affected by an audit activity."
 localization_priority: Normal
 author: "dhanyahk"
 ms.prod: "microsoft-identity-platform"
 ---

-# userIdentity type
+# userIdentity resource type

 In the context of an Azure AD audit log, this represents the user information that initiated or was affected by an audit activity.